rarbnor/microcop-user-management/README.md

 - Delete a user
 - Authentication user using ApiKey authorization
 - File Logging for each request with specific format data
+- Unit testing - Some test cases for user service applications

 ### More details in tech stack, libraries, and techniques that are used in development:
 - Framework - EntityFramework Core